How Adequate Nutrition Can Help Keep People Safe From Neglected Tropical Diseases Amid COVID-19

 While trying to fight off an infection caused by worms, larvae, or eggs, the body can ramp up its metabolic rate and deplete nutrients at a much higher rate than usual, a study on the role of nutrition in combating NTDs shows.
 Although these responses are protective by nature, they can wreak havoc on those who lack access to nutrient-dense food as their body strives to recover from the infection as effectively as possible.

 Breaking the cycle of malnutrition and infection could therefore be the answer to fighting NTDs — but that’s easier said than done, and COVID-19 could make matters much worse.

 All of this is “likely to lead to further food insecurity, and [could] impact the fight against NTDs,” Chaumont said in an email to Global Citizen.

-According to the NTD Modelling Consortium, an organization of epidemiological specialists and data scientists, COVID-19 could also interfere with some countries’ overall ability to eliminate NTDs because of the added pressure exerted by the pandemic on health systems that were already fragile long before it first hit.
+According to the NTD Modelling Consortium, an organization of epidemiological specialists and data scientists, COVID-19 could also interfere with some countries’ overall ability to eliminate NTDs.
+This is because of the added pressure exerted by the pandemic on health systems that were already fragile long before it first hit.

-To help mitigate these effects, the World Health Organization notes that integrative and cross-cutting approaches should be favored in the fight against NTDs.
+To help reduce these effects, the World Health Organization notes that integrative and cross-cutting approaches should be favored in the fight against NTDs.